 Serious Reportable Events.
 InnovAge will continue to investigate and report unusual incidents that result in adverse participant outcomes or negative media coverage related to the PACE program.
 We will continue to report incidents to CMS within three working days, collaborating with regulatory agencies to enhance internal quality assurance and risk management activities.
 InnovAge will perform internal investigations and analysis of the occurrence to identify system failures and opportunities for improvement.
 Once InnovAge is aware of the issue, we will immediately correct any identified problem that potentially or directly threatens the health and safety of a PACE participant.

 Grievances.
 The grievance process is in place to provide an official forum for participants and caregivers to inform InnovAge of individual concerns about the program.
 At each InnovAge PACE center, a designated representative receives each grievance, and then identifies the appropriate person to resolve the issue in question.
-Closer monitoring of this process is displayed on the dashboard with the number of records received and how many are considered unresolved as a visual reminder that each grievance should be closed within the 30 days.
+Closer monitoring of this process is displayed on the dashboard with the number of records received and how many are considered unresolved as a visual reminder that each grievance should be closed within the specified timeline for the region or center.
 Acknowledgment postcards and resolution letters are mailed to the complainant to increase communication with participants and caregivers.

 California: Medication Delivery Project

-This project is intended to improve timeliness of medication delivery to participants, with a goal of reducing the number of grievances related to medication deliveries by 50 percent at InnovAge California PACE – San Bernardino.
-InnovAge will implement standardized procedures for medication reordering, improve training on the reorder and distribution process, and implement best practices seen at other InnovAge PACE centers.
-The pharmacy team will develop proactive measures to ensure participants reorder medications on time, transportation will ensure all medications are delivered on time, and a detailed process for resolving any missed deliveries will be created.
+The medication delivery project is intended to improve timely delivery of medications to PACE participants.
+To do this, InnovAge will implement standardized procedures for re-ordering medications and improve training on re-ordering and distribution processes, including direct delivery from the pharmacy, as well as cycle refill for eligible participants.
+The pharmacy group will develop proactive measures to ensure participants re-order medications on time, transportation will ensure all medications are delivered on time, and a detailed process will be created for any missed deliveries.

 Flu Vaccinations.
 Every InnovAge PACE center met the CMS goal of an 80 percent vaccination rate.
-All centers met InnovAge’s goal of 90 percent vaccination, except InnovAge’s San Bernardino and Aurora PACE centers.
+All centers met InnovAge’s goal of 90 percent vaccination.

 Data and Charts: Key Performance Indicators